LeslieMathsPro/More_Fun_with_Snake/README.md

 <img src="logic_bug.gif"/>

 2. Add a barrier element, if the snack strike the barrier, the game will over.
 Here i implemented the knowledge of Object-Oriented Programming.
 I initial the location of barrier by two constraints: not a part of the snack and not the same location of food.
-Besides, i pass by reference.
+Besides, i pass barrier by reference.

 3.

+##

 ## Dependencies for Running Locally
 * cmake >= 3.7